 The shoulder is sewn on to the bodice front unusually – you overlay the bias-bound piece, and stitch by hand in the ditch.
 Carefully place it based on the pattern markings, and it really does work well.
 It did take a little extra hand-finishing, and I double-stitched to make it extra strong, but so far, so good.

 I shortened the bodice slightly at centre front so that it wasn’t too much of a “poof”.
-(I also did a short-waisted adjustment, and shortened bodice front and back by 1″).
+(I also did a short-waisted adjustment, which shortened bodice front and back by 1″).
 The side zipper is hand-picked, with the lap facing the back.

 Other than the pleats, it came together quite quickly.